By Cristina Sánchez

 They respond instantly at any time of day, and they never forget what they learn.
 Although they are human, modern virtual assistants enabled with artificial intelligence (AI) increase the efficiency of companies thanks to their ability to talk with customers and employees through speech and writing.

-The improvements that technology has experienced in recent years and those that have yet to come will save the banking sector alone about 6,600 million euros in 2023, the equivalent of 862 million hours of work, according to a study by Juniper Research.
+The improvements that technology has experienced in recent years and those that are to come will save only the banking sector about 6.6 billion euros in 2023, the equivalent of 862 million hours of work, according toa juniper Research study.
 In 2019, this figure already amounted to 190 million euros.
 But the potential of this technology goes far beyond banking.
-The firm also predicts that thanks to virtual assistants, the retail sector will reduce costs by 400 million euros and the healthcare sector by 3,370 million euros within three years.
+The firm also predicts that thanks to virtual assistants, the retail trade will reduce its costs by 400 million euros and healthcare sector3.37 billion euros in three years.

-Although they are still far from reaching a deep semantic understanding and operating without mistakes, their weight in the economy is growing thanks to a series of recent advances.
-The improvements in natural language processing (NLP) have allowed chatbots to be able to understand written questions and generate understandable texts.
-Additionally, advances in speech recognition and synthesis have given rise to voice-enabled assistants, capable of listening to humans and chatting with them aloud.
-In fact, thanks to their refined state, these products became part of the annual selection of The 10 Emerging Technologies 2019 of MIT Technology Review.
+They are still far from reaching a semantic understanding stop making mistakes, its weight in the economy is growing thanks to a number of recent advances.
+Improvements in natural language processing (PLN) have allowed chatbots to already be able to understand written questions and generate understandable texts.
+On the other hand, advances in speech recognition and synthesis have resulted in voice-enabled assistants, able to listen to and chat with humans aloud.
+In fact, thanks to their current refined status, these products became part of the annual selection of The 10 Emerging Technologies 2019 MIT Technology Review.

-Amazon’s first product, launched in 2014 in the USA, was Echo, a smart home speaker that incorporated the Alexa assistant as its brain.
-Over time, gradual improvements allowed Echo to expand its uses by different industries.
-And now, the plan of Alexa’s developer, Rohit Prasad, is to turn the assistant into a "productivity enhancer" and be "really omnipresent" to anticipate the needs of customers.
+Your first product, introduced in 2014 in the U.S., was Echo, a home speaker that incorporated assistant Alexa as a brain.
+Over time, its gradual improvements allowed its uses to be expanded across industries.
+And now Alexa creator's plan, Rohit Prasad, is to turn the assistant into "a productivity enhancer" and be "truly ubiquitous" to anticipate the needs of customers.

-The search giant, meanwhile, also launched its own range of AI speakers: the Google Home, with the integrated Google Assistant.
-But his biggest surprise came in 2018 with the presentation of Google Duplex, a disturbing talking AI so powerful that it could be confused with a human.
-The company began to implement this in some of its Pixel phones.
+The search giant, for its part, also launched its own range of AI speakers, Google Home speakers, with the built-in Google Assistant.
+But his biggest surprise took place in 2018 with the introduction of Google Duplex, a disturbing AI parlante so powerful that it could be confused with a human and that the company began to implement some of their Pixel phones.

-They are joined by Apple HomePod, who chats thanks to Siri, the famous assistant of the iPhone.
-Meanwhile, Microsoft offers Cortana in its software, although it has not yet been launched to the speaker market.
+They add the Apple HomePods, who chat thanks to Siri, the famous assistant of iPhones.
+Meanwhile, Microsoft offers Cortana in its software, although it has not yet been released to the speaker market.